 Students are advised to arrive 15 minutes early to ensure that they are able to start and finish the exam in a timely fashion.
-You must bring a photo ID (school IDs are acceptable) and a facemask.
+You must bring a photo ID (school IDs are acceptable).
 Non-programmable calculators are permitted.

 Any student who is in need of accommodations should make the Testing Center (610-799-1124) aware of their needs 72 hours in advance of taking the test.
 The placement test is designed to accommodate most students' testing needs.
 The placement test has no time limit and can be scheduled as one complete unit or in separate units (math, writing, reading).
 This is to allow students the maximum amount of flexibility, so the test accurately represents the students' abilities.
 However, if you are a student who requires large print, magnification, or American Sign Language to access this computerized test, please contact Disability Support Services by calling 610-799-1154.

 You will have the option of printing your score report when you complete the test.
 Your score report will give you your numeric score as well as the courses you place into.
 The full list of placement scores is available here.
 Results are loaded into Banner daily.